 If your steak is tough then it’s probably overcooked.
 You’ll brown on each side for 5-7 minutes but not much more than that.
 If it cooks too long you miss out on that perfect tender texture.

-I love to make my ham steak into a complete meal by serving it next to a pile of mashed potatoes, steamed broccoli, and buttery biscuits.
+I love to make my brown sugar ham steak into a complete meal by serving it with my favorite sides; a pile of mashed potatoes, green beans, steamed broccoli, and buttery biscuits.

-You can also chop it up and use it in pretty much any recipe you want!
+You can also chop up leftover ham steaks and use it in pretty much any ham recipe you want!
 That means breakfast casseroles, breakfast hash, mac and cheese, salads, stir-fries, frittatas, you name it.
-Check out my 10 recipes using leftover ham for even more ideas!

 How to store